telugudevopsguru/aws-zero-to-hero/Day-17/README.md

 - `DescribeInstances`: Indicates the description of EC2 instances.

 ----
-### Lab Session - Setting Up AWS CloudTrail to Send Logs to an S3 Bucket
+### Lab Session - Configuring AWS CloudTrail to Send Logs to S3

 #### 1. **Sign in to AWS Management Console**
    - Go to [AWS Management Console](https://aws.amazon.com/console/) and sign in with your credentials.